Maria Gabriella Sagheddu: Spirituality

-Sagheddu was moved by a profound feeling of thanks to God for imparting his grace to her and for calling her to consecrate herself to him and to unite with him.
-Sagheddu also found rest from anxious bouts through a complete and trusting abandonment of herself to the will of God in whom she placed total trust.

 Pope John Paul II referred to her in his papal encyclical Ut Unum Sint in which he said:

 Praying for unity is not a matter reserved only to those who actually experience the lack of unity among Christians.
 In the deep personal dialogue which each of us must carry on with the Lord in prayer, concern for unity cannot be absent. ...It was in order to reaffirm this duty that I set before the faithful of the Catholic Church a model which I consider exemplary, the model of a Trappistine Sister, Blessed Maria Gabriella of Unity, whom I beatified on 25 January 1983.
 Sister Maria Gabriella, called by her vocation to be apart from the world, devoted her life to meditation and prayer centered on chapter seventeen of Saint John's Gospel, and offered her life for Christian unity. ...The example of Sister Maria Gabriella is instructive; it helps us to understand that there are no special times, situations or places of prayer for unity.
 Christ's prayer to the Father is offered as a model for everyone, always and everywhere.